canior/s3demo/README.md

 S3 asset uploader API for asset uploading

-1. client gets pre signed url of S3 for uploading
+1. client gets pre signed url of s3 for uploading from uploader service
-2. client uses pre signed url to upload any assets to s3 bucket
+2. client uses pre signed url to upload any assets to s3 bucket directly
-3. client completes the upload
+3. client notifies the uploader service that the asset has been completed
-4. client gets the download url from s3
+4. client gets the s3 download url from the uploader service

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+In order to run this project, you will need to configure an Amazon S3 Bucket.

 ### Prerequisites